ernestojimenezruiz/logmap-matcher/README.md

 LogMap standalone distributions and OAEI packages can be downloaded from [SourceForge](https://sourceforge.net/projects/logmap-matcher/).

 Development requires a clone of this git repository.
 You can use the pre-configured Eclipse (Maven) project.
 Dependencies are automatically downloaded with the exception of google translate which needs to be manually added to the maven local repository (see [lib/readme_mvn_install_google_translate.txt](./lib/readme_mvn_install_google_translate.txt)).

-To generate a JAR file for LogMap from the command line using Maven, run: `mvn package` or `mvn clean install package`
+To generate a JAR file for LogMap from the command line using Maven, run: `mvn package` or `mvn clean install`